 Problem Procedure Wake-up on LAN does not work Make sure the AC adaptor is connected.
 The Wake-up on LAN function consumes power even when the system is off.
-Check to make sure fast startup is disabled: Click Desktop -> Desktop Assist -> Control Panel -> System and Security -> Power Options.
+Check to make sure that fast startup is disabled: Click Control Panel -> System and Security -> Power Options under Windows System group in the Apps view.
 Click Choose what the power button does or Choose what closing the lid does.
 3. Click Change settings that are currently unavailable.
-Clear the Turn on fast startup check box.
-Click the Save changes button.
+4. Clear the Turn on fast startup check box.
+5. Click the Save changes button.
 If problems persist, consult your LAN administrator.